objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

     }
 }
 ```
+`Gradle` uses this information to determine if a task is up-to-date and needs to perform any work.

+How work `Incremental build`:
-Before executing a task, `Gradle` makes a fingerprint of the path
+1) Before executing a task, `Gradle` makes a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint_(computing))
-and contents of the source files and saves it.
+   of the path and contents of the source files and saves it.
+2) `Gradle` executes a task and saves a fingerprint of the path
+   and contents of the output files.
-If the task completes successfully, `Gradle` also makes a fingerprint from the resulting files.
+3) Before each rebuilding of task, `Gradle` makes a fingerprint of the source files
+   and compares with a current fingerprint.
+A fingerprint is a current fingerprint,
-To avoid re-fingerprinting the original files, `Gradle` checks the last modification time and the size of the original
+   if the last modification time and the size of the source files was not changed.
-files before reassembling.
-This allows `Gradle` to use the results already obtained when the project is rebuilt.
+   If none of the inputs or outputs have changed, Gradle can skip that task.

 Additionally, `Gradle` stores fingerprints of previous builds enabling quick project builds,
 for example when switching from one branch to another - known as the -
 [Build Cache](https://docs.gradle.org/current/userguide/build_cache.html).